 Still reading?
 You’re wondering about the pin again, aren’t you?
 First of all these bindings are sort of like the “Fisher Price” model, there ain’t much to break, and snow doesn’t like to stick to plastic the way it does to metal.
 When it comes to transitioning, the bindings easily shed snow and have yet to ice up, which is another plus.

 Watch the video below to see the first time I transitioned the bindings on snow, it’s 1000x quicker now.

 When it comes to transition times, the Expedition Bindings will become one of the fastest splitboard bindings out there, with a little practice just like everything else.

 What can be Improved?

 If you’re wanting the best feeling while riding downhill the Union Expedition Splitboard Binding needs to be in your quiver.
-If you’re someone that spends longer days in the mountains, perhaps consider instead going with Spark R&D’s, especially when it comes to touring up hill.
+If you’re someone that spends long days in the mountains, perhaps consider instead going with Spark R&D’s, especially when it comes to touring uphill.